Returning To Fitness After A Break

 Go Fitness Shopping- New Workout Clothes, New Music, New Workout Gear

+What's more motivating than expanding your gym bag?
 While you are out doing your usual holiday shopping, try to include some workout essentials in your basket.
-Having new workout clothes and accessories can actually make working out more fun-you’ll at least enjoy showing them off in the gym, right?
+Having new workout clothes and accessories can actually make working out more fun.
+Hey, you'll at least enjoy showing them off, right?

 Create A Workout Tribe

 Sometimes we need some encouragement from the outside.
-Creating your fitness tribe-- a group of friends with fitness goals like yours-- can help keep you on track.
+Creating your fitness tribe - a group of friends with fitness goals like yours-- or even a workout buddy can help keep you on track.
 You can work out together, discuss your progress, share advice, and use the gym time to socialize.
-This group can help you reach your goals while making workouts more fun.
+This group can help you reach your fitness goals while making workouts more fun.

 Get Organized - Plan And Schedule Workouts In Advance

-If you treat your workouts like business meetings or doctor’s appointments, you are more likely to stick to them.
+If you treat your workouts like business meetings or doctor's appointments, you are more likely to stick to them.
+Make exercise a habit for the new year.
 Having a set workout plan and scheduled workouts for the week can help you to feel more focused and motivated.

-Now that you are motivated, organized and kitted up, let’s start training again.
+Now that you are motivated, organized, and geared up, let's start training again.

 Assess Your Fitness Before And After The Break